If you’re not familiar with Parkinson’s disease-related hallucinations and delusions, you’re not alone.

 Not being able to tell what’s real or imagined

-MORE THAN 50% of people living with Parkinson’s will experience hallucinations or delusions over the course of their disease.
+AROUND 50% of people living with Parkinson’s may experience hallucinations or delusions over the course of their disease.

 Are you experiencing hallucinations and delusions?